MBoemo/DNAscent/docs/source/index_subprog.rst

    To run DNAscent index, do:
       DNAscent index -f /path/to/fast5Directory Required arguments are:
-     -f,--files                path to fast5 files.
+     -f,--files                path to fast5 files,
+     -s,--sequencing-summary   path to sequencing summary file Guppy.
    Optional arguments are:
-     -o,--output               output file name (default is index.dnascent), -s,--sequencing-summary   path to sequencing summary file Guppy (optional but strongly recommended).
+     -o,--output               output file name (default is index.dnascent), --GridION              account for the different sequencing summary format used by in-built GridION basecalling.

-The only required input to ``DNAscent index`` is the full path to the top-level directory containing the sequencing run's fast5 files, passed using the ``-f`` flag.
+The first required input to ``DNAscent index`` is the full path to the top-level directory containing the sequencing run's fast5 files, passed using the ``-f`` flag.
 This will typically be the directory created with MinKNOW during sequencing.
-An additional optional argument is the full path to the ``sequencing_summary.txt`` file, specified using the ``-s`` flag.
+The second required input is the full path to the ``sequencing_summary.txt`` file, specified using the ``-s`` flag.
 This file is created by Guppy during basecalling and is located in the top level directory containing the Guppy-created fastq files.
-While including the sequencing summary file is optional, it is strongly recommended as it will make ``DNAscent index`` run much faster.
+(Note that as of v2.0.3, providing the sequencing summary file is now required where it was optional in previous releases.)
 The default behaviour of ``DNAscent index`` is to place a file called ``index.dnascent`` in the working directory.
 The name of this file can be overridden using the ``-o`` flag.
+Note that the in-built version of Guppy on the GridION produces a sequencing summary file with a slightly different format than the version of Guppy available on the ONT Community website.
+Users can correct for this change of format from the GridION by adding the ``--GridION`` flag.

 Output
 -------